hbomb79/Thea/README.md

 **Client** Run `npm run dev` from inside of `website/` -> This will launch a web server on `0.0.0.0:5000`.
 The HOST and PORT can be overriden using the `WS_HOST` and `WS_POST` environment variables.

+#### Providing Dummy Data
+For testing, I find it most useful to just provide some 'dummy data' for Thea to chew on.
+Simply providing some plain text files named as if they were movies inside of the speicfic `import_path` will be enough to tricky Thea in to processing them...
+Of course you won't get very far, and Thea will throw a "Trouble" at you very quickly.

+**Some example names for your empty files**
+- WandaVision.S01E03.iNTERNAL.HDR.2160p.WEB.h265-KOGi.mkv (_This item will raise a trouble at the OMDB step as it finds multiple matches_)
+- Rick.and.morty.S05E01.2019.Mort.Dinner.Rick.Andre.1080p.AMZN.WEB-DL.DDP5.1.H.264-NTb.mkv (_This item will be correctly detected as an episode, and will be found in OMDB_)
+- Sample.S01E01.1080p.mkv (_This item will... suprisingly have a match in OMDB_)

+If you want to test the actual transcoding, I suggest grabbing a demo .mkv file from the internet, and plopping that in there.
+Provide it with a name such as "1917.2019.iNTERNAL.RERiP.HDR10Plus.2160p.UHD.BluRay.x265.JustWatch.mkv" (a.k.a a typical name from a torrent site) and watch Thea:
+ 1. Ingest the file
+ 1. Parse the relevant information out of the title
+ 1. Find a match in OMDB/IMDB
+ 1. ...
+Promptly grind to a halt because it has no Thea profiles to transcode the item...
+Uhh... _TODO?_

 #### Known Issues
 There are a _lot_ of rough edges here, so expect to run in to a lot of trouble.
 If you find something, feel free to log an issue with steps to reproduce and error logs at the very least.